 Kapparos is performed with white chickens.
-[Nevertheless, one should not noticeably go out of his way to obtain specifically white chickens.]
+[Nevertheless, one should not noticeably go out of one's way to obtain specifically white chickens.]

 Kapparos should not be shared unless there is no other alternative.
-A male uses a male chicken and a female uses a female chicken.
-A pregnant woman uses one male and two female chickens.
+A male uses a male chicken, and a female uses a female chicken.